What’s Aesthetic Flat Closure (AFC)?

-A: STAFC volunteers send newsletters and host Zoom support calls for ambassadors.
-Toolkits with t-shirts, posters, brochures, and press releases are mailed to each ambassador.
+A: STAFC volunteers send newsletters and host Zoom meetings.
+Toolkits with t-shirts, brochures, and press releases are mailed to each ambassador.
 STAFC events are posted on the website and social media platforms to welcome those who wish to join a team.

 Q: Can I buy Stand Tall t-shirts and posters?

 A: No. Stand Tall AFC items are not for sale.
-All team members who officially register & participate at the event receive t-shirts.
+Only team members who officially register & participate at the event receive free t-shirts.